 |Child (6-11)||¥2,500||¥2,750||Reserve online|

-The passes can be purchased either overseas before your arrival, online (also before arrival) or in Japan (the first two are recommended because you get an “early bird” discount).
+These passes can be purchased either overseas before your arrival, online (also before arrival) or in Japan (the first two are recommended because you get an “early bird” discount).
 If purchasing in Japan, you’ll need to prove that you are a short-term visitor by presenting your passport and air tickets.
-Choose carefully, as you can only purchase each pass once—so you can’t come back for more later!
+Choose carefully, as you can only purchase each pass once—so you can’t come back for more later on in the trip!

 Do I need a JR West Pass?